idiap/bob/doc/PythonDevelopment.rst

 * Class names usually start with an upper-case character and use CamelCase to combine words.
 Function names (global functions or public class methods) start with a lower-case character and words are combined\_with\_underscores.
-If you write use private functions, please assure that they start with an underscore.
+If you have private functions, please assure that they start with an underscore.

 .. include:: links.rst